Force over Distance: Chapter 39

 Five point five—to what extent Rush understood and/or maybe even supported Telford’s plans was unclear.

-Six point five—he wasn’t sure how Rush would feel about an AI/Telford alliance, but there was the possibility that he might view it as useful, which would be a catastrophe.
-How bad would it be, really, if Young just handcuffed the guy to a bed?
+Six point five—he wasn’t sure how Rush would feel about an AI/Telford alliance, but there was the possibility that he might view it as useful, which’d be a catastrophe.
+How bad would it be, really, if Young handcuffed the guy to a bed?
 Not for the rest of his life.
 Just a few weeks.
 Until the dust settled.

 Seven—Rush was a mess, and they needed him to keep the ship fully powered and everyone alive.

 Eight—damn it.
-It’d been a really bad idea to do what he had done.
+It’d been a really bad idea to do what he’d done.
 Hadn’t it?
-It wasn’t clear-cut.

 He’d made worse Rush-centered choices, but that wasn’t saying much.
 The list of Shit Decisions Made By Everett Young In Response To Nick Rush was long.
 Very long.